Olam Films

 The Result

 More unexpectedly, we were told that the process of making the film had actually deepened the working relationship between the state of Washington and the Stillaguamish Tribe.
 By working together to articulate a shared vision of what restoration means and why it matters, both parties came away more aligned.
-That outcome hadn't been part of the brief — but it may have been the most valuable thing the project produced.
+That outcome hadn't been part of the brief.
+But it may have been the most valuable thing the project produced.

 The film also performed strongly online, accumulating over 40,000 views on the full-length version, with clips circulating widely as well.